Caseraw/OpenShiftDemoTime/scenarios/uc19-network-graphs/README.md

-# Demo - Use Case 18 - Metrics and Logging
+# Demo - Use Case 19 - Network Graphs

-This scenario covers the exploration of the integrated OpenShift Monitoring and Logging stacks.
-It aims to provide different points of views such as, Developer, Administrator and Fleet Management.
-Although observability is a large topic to cover, this scenario is scoped to provide the entry level experience.
+This scenario covers the exploration of the added value Red Hat Advanced Cluster Security provides regarding Networking.
+It's scoped to only demonstrate some Network features.

 ## Prerequisites